 I don’t have all my prerequisite courses completed.
 Can I still apply to the OS program?

 Applications will only be accepted if at least two of the required three prerequisite courses have been completed and the student is enrolled in the third prerequisite course at the time of application.
-We strongly encourage students to have completed all three prerequisite courses before the application deadline.
-This provides the Admissions Committee with the most complete picture of candidates’ preparation for the OS program.
+We encourage students to have completed all three prerequisite courses before the application deadline, as it provides the Admissions Committee with the most complete picture of candidates’ preparation for the OS program.

 Will taking a lot of OS courses before applying increase my chances of admission to the program?

-No. Students might wish to take an ORGSTUDY 200-level course to get an idea of what the program is like, but Organizational Studies courses are not given extra weight in admissions decisions.
+No. Students might wish to take an ORGSTUDY 200-level course to get an idea of what the program is like, but these courses are not prerequisites, and Organizational Studies courses are not given extra weight in admissions decisions.
 Students should take courses that would meet requirements for distribution and for other majors that may interest them.

 Application Preparation and Submission